martinhoang/XRoboToolkit-PC-Service/README.md

 **Pose**: A string representing seven float data for pose, separated by commas.
 The first three floats represent position (x, y, z), and the last four floats represent rotation (quaternion: x, y, z, w);

-**Coordinate System**: Left-handed coordinate system (X right, Y up, Z in), the origin is set as the head position when the application starts.
+**Coordinate System**: Right-handed coordinate system (X right, Y up, Z in), the origin is set as the head position when the application starts.
 The following figure marks the position and orientation of the Head point.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/34239571-e9d5-4135-ac6b-c6d5014f44b8" width="50%" alt="head_pose">